raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: scikit-learn
 ---

-scikit-learn is a set of simple and efficient tools for data mining and data analysis accessible to everybody, and reusable in various contexts.
-It's designed to interoperate with numpy, scipy and matplotlib.
+`scikit-learn` is a set of simple and efficient tools for data mining and data analysis accessible to everybody, and reusable in various contexts.
+It's designed to interoperate with `numpy`, `scipy`, and `matplotlib`.

 #### Documentation